This website may contain affiliate links. When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

 The Ice Cream crystalizes

-if your ice cream turns out to be icy or has too many ice crystals forming on the top, this could be because the ingredients weren’t chilled enough prior to making the recipe.
-It is a good idea to make sure that all of your cream and your skinny syrup are chilled prior to making the recipe.
+if your ice cream turns out to be icy or has too many ice crystals forming on the top, this could be because the ingredients weren’t chilled enough before making the recipe.
+It is a good idea to make sure that all of your cream and your skinny syrup is chilled before making the recipe.

 Over-churning can also cause the ice cream to become icy.
 Follow the instructions on your ice cream maker, and only churn until it’s thickened enough to scoop.
 Then transfer it into your ice cream container or serve.